somil-18/NEST/Backend/README.md

 ### 4. Update booking status (Owner Only)

 **Endpoint:** `POST /bookings/<booking_id>`
-**Description:** Verifies owner owns that listing and owner can update status "Confirmed" or "Cancelled"
+**Description:** Verifies owner owns that listing and owner can update status "Confirmed" or "Cancelled" or "Left"

 **Headers:**